JessicaBarclay/CV/README.md

   For example, in our final project at Makers, we successfully built a iOS and Android compatible app using React Native, Ruby on Rails, and PostgreSQL - with no prior experience building mobile applications.

-* In my previous career as a Commercial Photographer, I would learn new technical skills every day, and apply them to live briefs.
+* In my previous career as a Commercial Photographer, I would learn new technical skills every day and apply them to live briefs.
 Learning by doing allowed me to work with high profile clients in the early stages of my career.

 ### Research skills